 Until 1999, Macau was an overseas territory of Portugal and many European influences can still be felt throughout the region.
 Today, Macau is one of the most densely populated places in the world.
 It has a lively and vibrant atmosphere and is home to some of the largest casinos on the planet.

-Macau is divided into three regions, the peninsula and two islands, which are further divided into four districts and various neighbourhoods.
-To help you plan your time in Macau, this guide will explore the five best neighbourhoods and districts to stay in Macau.
+Macau is divided into three regions, the peninsula and two islands, which are further divided into four districts and various neighborhoods.
+To help you plan your time in Macau, this guide will explore the five best neighborhoods and districts to stay in Macau.

 Starting with Old Macau.
-Set on the Macau Peninsula, this neighbourhood is where you’ll find most of the tourist activity, and it is a hub for food, culture, and heritage.
+Set on the Macau Peninsula, this neighborhood is where you’ll find most of the tourist activity, and it is a hub for food, culture, and heritage.

 Travel south and you’ll pass through the Macau Peninsula, which offers a good variety of popular tourist and historical attractions as well as restaurants, shops, and casinos.